pjwilcoxen/runBenMAP/README.md

 # runBenMAP

 A Python script that facilitates running large numbers of BenMAP-CE simulations on CMAQ output.
 It builds a set of BenMAP CTLX control scripts and then runs BenMAP on each one.
 It requires a patched version of BenMAP that improves support for batch mode.
-The source is available here from the "batch-mode-updates" branch of [this repository](https://github.com/pjwilcoxen/BenMAP-CE).
+That source code is available here from the "batch-mode-updates" branch of [this repository](https://github.com/pjwilcoxen/BenMAP-CE).

 ### About BenMAP